-How To Never Get Angry: 3 New Secrets From Neuroscience
+How To Get Rid Of Anger: 3 New Secrets From Neuroscience

 They’re one inch from your face, boiling with rage, screaming and yelling at you.